 5 Tips for Overcoming Codependency for Mutual Recovery

-Call 800-934-1582(Who Answers?) toll free anytime for help finding treatment for addiction.
+Call 800-934-1582(Sponsored) toll free anytime for help finding treatment for addiction.

-How to recognize a Codependent Relationship
+How to Recognize a Codependent Relationship

+These three characteristics need to be present for a relationship to be termed a codependent one.
 The majority of codependent relationships involve some form of abuse.
-One or both partners are physically, emotionally, or financially abusive.
-Many of them also abuse various substances.
-Regardless of the reasons it is important to understand how to overcome a codependent relationship.
+This means that one or both partners are physically, emotionally, or financially abusive.
+Many of these partners also abuse various substances.
+Regardless of the reasons, it is important to understand how to overcome a codependent relationship.

-1. Realizing that you are Codependent
+1. Realizing that You are Codependent

 overcoming codependency